 And yet, despite its apparent lack of importance, EK Draconis has long intrigued astronomers.
-In resembles, in many ways, our own star - but not as it is today, but as it was billions of years ago.
+It resembles, in many ways, our own star - but not as it is today, but as it was billions of years ago.
 That’s because EK Draconis is a young star, one less than a hundred million years old, but one that - in size and composition - matches the Sun.

 That was an interesting discovery.
-Astronomers have long known that our own star occasionally throws out big flares.
+Astronomers have long known that our star occasionally throws out big flares.
 Some – like the events of 1859 or the near miss of 2012 – can be destructive to technological civilization, blasting satellites with radiation and overloading electrical grids.
-But just how big these flares can get has long been questioned.
+But just how big these flares can get has long been debated.

 In the first months of 2020, between January and April, astronomers attempted to find out.
 They directed TESS – an orbiting observatory – to watch EK Draconis on nineteen different occasions.
 Their persistence paid off: on April 5th, as the world below was grappling with the emerging pandemic, TESS saw a sudden burst of energy from EK Draconis.

 It was a flare: sixteen minutes long and twenty times bigger than the most powerful observed from the Sun.
 In the hours after, astronomers tracked a portion of the star breaking away from the surface – an event known as a Coronal Mass Ejection – and then watched it race away at hundreds of miles per second.